Northern lights in Portland, Oregon tonight

 Stub Stewart State Park

 Get directions ↗A state park in the Tualatin Mountains, 35 miles west of Portland via US-26.
 Ridge position at roughly 300 metres gives a slightly elevated northern view.
-The closest accessible dark site to Portland - not pristine, but usable on strong-storm nights when Kp reaches 6 or above.
+The closest accessible dark site to Portland - not pristine, but usable on major-storm nights when Kp reaches 6.
 The park has overnight cabins and camping.

 Sauvie Island

 Get directions ↗A large island in the Columbia River, 15 miles north-west of Portland.
 The northern tip faces the river and the Washington bank, away from Portland city lights.
-Not a true dark sky site - this is for convenience during major storms (Kp 7+) when 15 miles from the city centre is sufficient.
+Not a true dark sky site - this is for convenience during the strongest storms, when an extreme event on the scale of the May 2024 G5 brings aurora far enough south that 15 miles from the city centre is sufficient.
 Beach access and a north-facing horizon with no obstructions.

 Best time to see the northern lights in Portland, Oregon